Condif/poster-ehandel/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app). and built using [Material-UI](https://material-ui.com/getting-started/installation/).
 The server is built using [Node.js](https://nodejs.org/en/).
-The database is built with [MongoDB](https://docs.mongodb.com/guides/).
+The database is built with [MongoDB](https://docs.mongodb.com/guides/) Atlas.

 ## Project description